SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

 In this task, you'll Push Miyagi-recommendation images to acr.

-1. Navigate back to the **Visual studio code** window and navigate to **miyagi/services/recommendation-service/dotnet** right - click on dotnet in cascading menu, select **Open in integrate Terminal**.
+1. Navigate back to the **Visual studio code** window and navigate to **miyagi/services/recommendation-service/dotnet** right - click on dotnet in cascading menu, select **Open in integrated Terminal**.

     ![](./Media/aks-04.png)